localdevices/ffpiv/README.md

     plt.subplot(1, 2, i + 1)
     plt.quiver(u, v)
     plt.title(f'Image pair {i+1}')
+plt.suptitle("2 image pairs")
 plt.show()
 ```

 In this example:
-- We first load the stack of images into a full array.
+- We first load a stack of images into a full array.
+You may alter last_image to a max of 122 to check how fast this
+  is.
 - We call the `piv_stack` function, passing the image pairs and optional parameters such as `window_size` and
   `overlap`.
 - The results are processed and plotted to visualize the velocity fields for each image pair.